prefech/prefech/content/JD_logsV3/exports.en.md

 ---
-title: "Export"
+title: "Exports"
 weight: 50
 ---

 {{% notice danger%}}
 To make custom logs you will need to have some coding knowledge!
 We only provide the export we can not help you make use of it.

 If you run into issues you can always open a ticket but there won't be guarantee that we can help.
 {{% /notice %}}

 To create custom logs you will need to add the export to the event/function or command you want to log.
 This is in the resource you want to log
 You can use the command `!jdlogs create` on your discord server to setup a custom logs channel.

 ```lua